Trump-McConnell 2020? Senate leader glues self to president

 A Russian oligarch’s investments in a Kentucky aluminum plant and McConnell’s refusal to allow the Senate to consider a House-passed election security bill have resulted in opponents calling him “Moscow Mitch” following Russia’s 2016 campaign interference.
 His campaign tries to make light of questions surrounding the shipping business run by the family of his wife, Elaine Chao, Trump’s transportation secretary.

-The state’s lone Democratic congressman, John Yarmuth, whose district includes liberal Louisville, says McConnell has never been especially popular in Kentucky but has managed to keep winning elections.
+The state’s lone Democratic congressman, John Yarmuth, whose district includes liberal Louisville, said McConnell has never been especially popular in Kentucky but has managed to keep winning elections.

 “He’s a survivor,” Yarmuth said.
 “He’s in good shape only because Trump’s at the top of the ticket.”